nginxinc/nginx-saml/README.md

   - Modify all of the `map…$saml_idp_` blocks to match your IdP configuration
   - Modify the URI defined in `map…$saml_logout_redirect` to specify an unprotected resource to be displayed after requesting the `/logout` location
   - If NGINX Plus is deployed behind another proxy or load balancer, modify the `map…$redirect_base` and `map…$proto` blocks to define how to obtain the original protocol and port number.
+  - If you need to adjust the default allowable clock skew from the standard 120 seconds to accommodate time differences between the SP and IdP, add the `map…$saml_sp_clock_skew` block and specify the desired value in seconds.

 - **frontend.conf** - this is the reverse proxy configuration
   - Modify the upstream group to match your backend site or app